avgDev0/eog-task/README.md

 ## TODOs:
 - Handle random colors for the chart via theme
-- Support for mobile devices
 - Check on TS and Apollo implementations, there might be room for improvement.
+- Implement proper error handling